Ridez/nuxt-prismic-graphql/README.md

 # nuxt-prismic-graphql

-> Nuxt Prismic examle website
+> Using Nuxtjs with headless CMS - Prismic(GraphQL).

 ## Build Setup